RajaRakoto/minificator/README.md

 grunt --gruntfile node_modules/@raja_rakoto/minificator/minificator.js minificator-init
 ```

+> **NOTE**: You cannot initialize if the "minificator" directory is already present in your project, please delete it before starting the initialization

 ### `📌 Use`

 After initialization, you need to go to the newly generated **minificator** folder and type `grunt` in your console to see all executable commands